-- 1.1 Block Mix procedure with vacuum concentrator - a.
-Based on the concentration of the sample from PCR 1, add the corresponding volume of 500-750 ng of each amplified Indexed Library in a new tube compatible with the vacuum concentrator (either 1.5 ml LoBind tube or 0.2 ml PCR strip). - b.
+- a.
+Based on the concentration of the sample from PCR 1, add the corresponding volume of 500 ng of 4 amplified Indexed Libraries into a new tube compatible with the vacuum concentrator (either 1.5 ml LoBind tube or 0.2ml PCR strip). - b.
 Prepare Block Mix as shown in Table 9-1.